semanticdata/barebones/README.md

 - [404 Page](./src/pages/404.astro)
 - [Previous/Next Blog post navigation](./src/components/PostNavigation.astro)

-The code in this repository is available under the [MIT License](LICENSE).
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.